MicrosoftDocs/Viva/Viva/insights/personal/teams/shared-meeting-plan.md

 #### Create meeting norms

-* **Automatically shorten the duration of all meetings**: Choose whether you want events to automatically start late or end early, then pick by how many minutes.
+* **Automatically shorten the duration of all meetings** – Choose whether you want events to automatically start late or end early, then pick by how many minutes.
 You'll set a default number of minutes for meetings that are less than one hour and for meetings that are one hour or longer.
 When you automatically shorten meetings, you promote wellbeing for all participants by allowing breaks between back-to-back events.

-* **Automatically include a Microsoft Teams meeting link**: Select whether every meeting invite includes a link for an online meeting in Microsoft Teams.
+* **Automatically include a Microsoft Teams meeting link** – Select whether every meeting invite includes a link for an online meeting in Microsoft Teams.
 Adding Teams links promotes hybrid meetings by including both remote and in-person attendees.

-* **Get feedback from your meeting participants**: Activate meeting effectiveness surveys for plan participants who have a Viva Insights subscription.
+* **Get feedback from your meeting participants** – Activate meeting effectiveness surveys for plan participants who have a Viva Insights subscription.
 Meeting effectiveness surveys promote a healthy meeting culture by providing aggregated feedback to meeting organizers on what’s going well with and what you could improve in future meetings.

 ![Effective meetings tab get started](./Images/smp-meeting-norms.png)